EdwardRutz/react-webpack/DOCS/SetUp-React-Webpack-Notes.md

 - What is Babel?
 Why use it?
 - What is the advantage of using webpack-dev-server?
 Alternative?
 - What two packages are used with React?
 Describe?
+- How does webpack improve performance?

+- Javascript and XML.
+An exptension of javascript used to write React components.
+- Webpack creates fewer request made by the app because it bundles all the file request into one bundled javescript file which makes fewer requests.

 ## Eloborate and Apply to other Projects